What They Do: Administrative services managers plan, direct, and coordinate supportive services of an organization.

 Following is everything you need to know about a career as an administrative services manager with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

-Top notch Hedge Fund is seeking an Office Manager / Administrative Assistant for their San Francisco location.
-This role will oversee day to day office operations as well as support 3 investment ...
+An amazing Hedge Fund is seeking an Office Manager / Administrative Assistant for their San Francisco location.
+This is an amazing firm with a fun, tight-knit culture!
+Responsibilities * Oversee day to ...

 Administrative services managers plan, direct, and coordinate supportive services of an organization.
 Their specific responsibilities vary, but administrative service managers typically maintain facilities and supervise activities that include recordkeeping, mail distribution, and office upkeep.
 In a small organization, they may direct all support services and may be called the business office manager.
 Large organizations may have several layers of administrative managers who specialize in different areas.